mlsecops-labs/.github/profile/README.md

 ## **About**

-MLSecOps Labs™ is a technical organization dedicated to advancing the security of machine-learning systems through **evidence-driven engineering**, **reproducible experiments**, and **operational guidance**.
+MLSecOps Labs™ is a technical organization dedicated to advancing the security of machine-learning systems.

 We maintain a private lab where every pattern, module, lesson, and failure mode is first tested in realistic environments.
 Mature insights then flow into: